-I have assumed that 10% of active members leaving prior to age 55 immediately transfer their deferred benefit out of the Fund (increased from 2% assumed at the 30 June 2021 actuarial investigation).
+I have assumed that 10% of active members leaving prior to age 55 immediately transfer their deferred benefit out of the Fund.

 Division D - Old Scheme Benefits

 Division D members are entitled to elect to receive Old Scheme Benefits (lump sum plus pension benefits).
 I have assumed the following for this investigation: